 In search of converters (from European plug to American) I walked around the town a bit.
 Surprisingly, even though Whitewater is definitely a town with a lot of international students (because of the university), neither of the larger stores carried any suitable cables or converters that would enable me to use my european laptop charger and dock in here.
 Walmart had nothing (shame on them – Supercenter, they say?), and local Winchester Hardware had some converters but not for Europeans.
 Luckily, I found a smaller store when googling for related businesses, and decided to go see what they had to offer.

-This is the second post about me and my wife’s excursion to USA.
+This is the second post about me and my wife’s excursion to USA and all the traveling we did.
 We’ll be spending 6 months in the country, to study, attend conferences, travel and compare the culture to Finland.
 Hopefully we’ll learn something about ourselves and the world along the way!

 The trip from Kangasala to Whitewater was definitely not a fast one.
 Driving from Kangasala to Helsinki-Vantaa Airport in Finland took a few hours, we had to wait for the flight for a couple of hours, before a 4-hour flight to Keflavik (in Iceland).

 While waiting on Helsinki-Vantaa, we met a Finnish woman living in America with her husband, who was a descendant of Finnish immigrants from a century ago.
 She had been living in the USA for a couple of decades, and had apparently integrated really well – she was really open about politics, and extremely critical to Obama’s term as a president.
 She was also almost ecstatic about Trump’s presidency.
 If that’s not a succesful integration, I don’t know what is!

 This experience was, I guess, our first firsthand contact with the American politics.
 Before the trip, all that was somewhat foreign and pretty distant – all that ranting and flaming on Twitter didn’t really concern us.